How To List Education on a Resume (With Examples)

 The education section on a resume can sometimes be the shortest part but is still a vital addition and required by nearly all employers.
+Along with work experience section and skills, the education section gives employers a clear snapshot of your qualifications.

 Failure to adapt your education segment to the position can be costly.
 In 18% of cases, employers will just throw out your file without any further thought if it doesn’t match their needs.

-The following guide will help you complete the education section on your resume with the relevant information so a potential employer can see your academic interests and areas of knowledge.
+The following guide will help you complete the education section on your resume with the relevant information, so a potential employer can see your academic interests and areas of knowledge.

 Experience or Education: What to put first

-Depending on your personal situation you may want to list first your education section or the work experience part on your resume.
-It could also depend on the position you’re interested in or the skills you have gained from different roles in your professional and academic career.
+Depending on your personal situation, you may want to list first your education section or the work experience part on your resume.
+It could also depend on the position you’re interested in, or the skills you have gained from different roles in your professional and academic career.

 For those jobseekers who are unsure of which section should be highlighted and therefore come first, it is possible that using an online resume creator or resume template could help them to build a suitable resume for their ideal job.